HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ### Understanding the environmental impact of the web

-The Internet is the greatest, most energy intense, machine that has ever existed.
-To create and maintain the Internet requires massive material input.
+The internet is the greatest, most energy intense, machine that has ever existed.
+To create and maintain the internet requires massive material input.
 One server can cause one ton or more of CO2 during manufacture.
 A laptop can cause 300 kg of CO2 to manufacture, and result in the mining of 1,200 kg of raw materials.
 There is no such thing as sustainable mining.

-While most of the energy and waste of the Internet is embedded in the devices themselves, the energy required to run the Internet is not insignificant.
+While most of the energy and waste of the internet is embedded in the devices themselves, the energy required to run the internet is not insignificant.
 While we are constantly marketed to about how data is essentially free, to store as much as we want, data storage and processing have real and exponentially growing energy demands.
-In 2015, for example, data centers in Ireland were consuming 5% of electricity, by 2021 that had grown to 14%--more than the demand of all the houses and buildings in rural Ireland.
+In 2015, for example, data centers in Ireland were consuming 5% of electricity, by 2021 that had grown to 14%—more than the demand of all the houses and buildings in rural Ireland.

-We can design and develop more sustainability for the Web by focusing on better managing our devices, and by seeking to put as little stress as possible on the devices that are used to interact with our websites or apps.
+We can design and develop more sustainability for the eb by focusing on better managing our devices, and by seeking to put as little stress as possible on the devices that are used to interact with our websites or apps.
 In relation to our own devices, we must focus on device life and energy consumption.
 The longer the working life of a computer, the more we can amortize the harm that was caused during its manufacture.
 The pinnacle of this thinking is going open source and using an operating system like Linux to extend the life of a device.
 Open source is the original digital sustainability philosophy by focusing on reusing and sharing.
 Nonetheless, it should not prevent the implementation of sustainability best practices.

 The less energy consumed during the design and development process the better.
 If we can reuse code or content, then that's a great idea.
 Use the least amount of wattage.
 A laptop will be much more energy efficient than a desktop.
 Large screens, for example, should be avoided, as they can consume as much energy themselves as a laptop.
 Anything that reduces energy consumption is a good thing.